Green paper

-In the United Kingdom, the Commonwealth countries, Hong Kong, the United States and the European Union, a green paper is a tentative government report and consultation document of policy proposals for debate and discussion.
-A green paper represents the best that the government can propose on the given issue, but, remaining uncommitted, it is able without loss of face to leave its final decision open until it has been able to consider the public reaction to it.
+In the United Kingdom, the Commonwealth countries, Hong Kong, and the European Union, a green paper is a tentative government report and consultation document of policy proposals for debate and discussion.
+A green paper represents the best that the government can propose on the given issue, but, as it remains uncommitted, it can without loss of face leave its final decision open until it has been able to consider the public reaction to it.
 Green papers may result in the production of a white paper.
 They may be seen as grey literature.

 Canada

 A green paper in Canada, like a white paper, is an official government document.
 Green papers tend to be statements not of policy already determined, but of propositions put before the whole nation for discussion.
 They are produced early in the policy-making process, while ministerial proposals are still being formulated.
 Many white papers in Canada have been, in effect, green papers, while at least one green paper—that on immigration and population in 1975—was released for public debate after the government had already drafted legislation.